Office of Research

 Pramod Khargonekar, Vice Chancellor for Research

 The mission of the Office of Research (OR) is to support and enhance the creative and scholarly activities of UCI faculty.

 OR provides central campus administrative support for UCI’s research programs.
-It includes Research Administration, University Laboratory Animal Resources (ULAR), Research Development, Administrative Operations and Planning, and the Office of the Vice Chancellor.
+It includes Research Administration, University Laboratory Animal Resources (ULAR), Federal Relations, Administrative Operations and Planning, and the Office of the Vice Chancellor.
 Each of these units contributes to the overall objective of facilitating campus research activities.
 Additionally, the Office of Research oversees the operation of many research centers and institutes.
 Learn more about the Office of Research, it's mission, organizational structure and leadership here: http://research.uci.edu/about/

 Below is a comprehensive list of centers and institutes that report (directly or indirectly) to the Vice Chancellor for Research.